bonny1992/informrr/README.md

    docker start notificator
    ```

-4. That's it, you can configure the webhook in Sonarr and Radarr with the url you will find in you `/some/folder/to/store/your/data` folder in the file `url.txt`.
+4. That's it, you can configure the webhook in Sonarr and Radarr with the url you will find in the `/some/folder/to/store/your/data` folder in the file `url.txt`.

 # Config file